ksaj/bookmarks/README.md

 # Karsten Johansson's Bookmarks
 Putting all my bookmarks here since I tend to use browsers from different systems all the time, and over the years it has become obnoxiously messy.
 This will take a while, so if you're seeing this message, the job isn't done yet...
 When it's done, I'll break them out into different topical files.

+**NOTE:** Each section will be put in separate files once I get them all here, and then organized.
+The current "titles" will be directly related to what those file names will eventually be.

 ## Computing